 I spent several months trying to find a block which was not outrageously overpriced, and I ran into one which was mislabeled on ebay.
-Due to this, the block was not going for very much money as the seller couldnít get rid of it.
+Due to this, the block was not going for very much money as the seller couldn’t get rid of it.
 The ad said it was damaged and the mounting threads for the AC compressor were broken.
 I thought this was great, because I am a fairly skilled welder and could easily fix this.
-I bought it for $1000 and found that it wasnít as described in the ad.
+I bought it for $1000 and found that it wasn’t as described in the ad.
 Not only were engine mount threads damaged, but it was on the other side of the block, and the block was also cracked all the way through.
 Here are some pics of the damaged area.
 I had cut a deep V into it as I decided to try to fix it.

 Things looked pretty grim, but I decided to tackle repairing this block as the cylinders were perfect.
 After spending days on the block, I was pretty satisfied with the job I had done.
 What I did was weld the block proper, then added more aluminum and make the whole area 3x thicker than from the factory to ad strength.
 I can’t replicate the hardening treatment of the aluminum block at my shop, so I added strength by adding metal instead.
 I also made the bracket mounting area by slowly building up the aluminum.
 I could have made the welds smooth and more attractive, but that would have required more heat and that would risk warping the block.
 During the whole welding process, it was a balancing act between getting the welds hot enough, but not too hot as to damage the block.
 It took me days of doing this to get the added support in the area that I wanted.
 After careful temperature control, welding and drilling, it turned out looking a little strange, but it was solid, sealed, and good to go!

 I then checked every surface of the block for any distortions due to the welding heat.
 The deck, mains, and all sealing surfaces were perfectly straight!
-I couldnít believe this!
+I couldn’t believe this!
 Just shows how well engineered these blocks are as I have never seen a block take so much heat and not move.

 I had to do a couple of takes on this as in the lines before this they tell you which way to turn the crank by saying CW or CCW.
-Now they say Ďin direction of rotationí which throws me off and has me thinking that they are not referring to crank rotation as they mention moving the crank differently in a different section.
+Now they say ‘in direction of rotation’ which throws me off and has me thinking that they are not referring to crank rotation as they mention moving the crank differently in a different section.
 Ugh, because of this, I ended up printing a bunch of exploded views from the dealer parts section.
 I used the exploded views to help guide me so I was 100% sure everything was going together correctly.
 I also reverse engineered everything as I wanted to understand how everything worked, so this helped me understand the 'why does this have to be here' questions which the manual was worthless for.
 The translation made things a lot harder than it had to be.
 In many areas, when I figured out what they were trying to say, I would just think to myself that with half the wording it would have been a lot easier.
 The translator needs to also be a tech…